How the fashion industry is adapting to change

 Rework your supply chains

 Consider shortening lead times on orders by ordering what you need when you need it.
 Operate on a week-to-week basis and keep a close eye on the numbers.
-Watch out for quick turns in demand and have an effective responsive prepared to make the most out of it.
+Watch out for quick turns in demand and have an effective responsive prepared to make the most of it.
 Use a supplier-first approach to mitigate significant financial risks and keep your business running.

 Digitalise!